WELCOME TO LE MARAIS, WELCOME TO GAY PAREE.

 Concerning the right to adoption, the slogan brandished by the reactionary anti-marriage and anti-adoption group "one dad, one mom, you do not lie to children" is an obvious delusion since we know after many studies that fatherhood and motherhood are functions.
 They are not linked to the gender of the person upholding these values.
 Have fathers not been given the right to nurture?

 Have they not the right to paternity leave?
 Moreover, in analyzing psychological traits, it becomes clear that the role of the father or the mother is much more complex than the reactionary appearance of the perfect nuclear family.
 It is a concept shaped by centuries of Western Christianity and has no meaning for many other societies.

 On January 27 2013, 400,000 people from all walks of life expressed support for France’s Holland government’s bill which was elected in May 2012.
 The overall tone of the demonstration was quite positive.
 The most humorous slogans ridiculed opposition to the project with gusto, such as: "we want two gay dads because we want to be well dressed", "yes to the right to drive in a large, unattractive car", “yes to divorce and alimony, "a woodchuck + a woodchuck = a happy meadow", “our happiness will not harm yours" and “we love each other, so what?”

-The bill establishing the right to marriage and adoption for all will be made a law in spring 2013 by the National Assembly.
+The bill establishing the right to marriage and adoption for all was finally voted in spring 2013 by the National Assembly.